NeedsCoffee/snowfall/privacy.md

 Applies To: robinbayliss.com, MailerLite email list, newsletter giveaways, and any other sites or services run under the Robin Bayliss author name.

 1. Who We Are
 Robin Bayliss is a pen name representing a fictional author character and the brand behind the Snowball Falls romance series.
-The website and newsletter are operated by Ceri Clark, based in the UK and compliant with UK GDPR and US CAN-SPAM regulations.
+The website and newsletter are operated by Robin Bayliss, a UK-based author brand.
+All communications and data handling are managed in accordance with UK and international privacy regulations.

 2. What We Collect
 We may collect: